 piyaji recipe

-Deep-fried onion fritters or piyaji made with gram flour (besan), spices, and herbs are known as onion pakoda in India.
-These are common Indian street food item that is also known by the name Onion Pakora.
+Deep-fried onion fritters or Piyaji made with gram flour (besan), spices, and herbs are known as onion pakoda in India.
+These are common Indian street food items known by the name Onion Pakora.

 Asafoetida (hing), which I also add, is optional.
 The recipe yields fritters that are crisp and have an exterior caramelization of some onions.
-While the pakoda’s interior texture contrasts with softened onions in a thoroughly fried batter
+The Pakoda’s interior texture contrasts with softened onions in a thoroughly fried batter

 You can serve Onion Pakoda with some fried salted green chilies and green chutney or sweet chutney.
 This whole combo can also be served with Indian chai.